-(a) Maximum Amount of Water
+3.4.1 Maximum Amount of Water

-The District has, by bylaw, established a maximum amount of water per irrigation season that may be delivered by the District to each acre entitled to receive water for irrigation purposes.
+The District has, by bylaw, established a maximum amount of water per irrigation season that may be delivered by the District to each acre entitled to receive water for irrigation purposes (irrigation acres, terminable agreement acres or annual agreement acres).

-(b) Allocation of Available Water
+3.4.2 Allocation of Available Water

-The District may at any time approve a bylaw to change the maximum amount of water per irrigation season that may be delivered by the District to each acre entitled to receive water for irrigation purposes.
+The District may (from time to time during a year or at any time during a year), by bylaw, change the maximum amount of water per irrigation season that may be delivered by the District to each acre entitled to receive water for irrigation purposes.